|

 dropping LGBs from medium altitude.

-GR-1s have been upgraded to GR4 standard under the Tornado Mid-Life
+GR-1s were upgraded to GR4 standard under the Tornado Mid-Life

 Update (MLU) programme costing some £943m.
 Deliveries began in 1998 and

-were scheduled for completion by the end of 2002.
+were completed by the end of 2003.
 Compared to the GR1,

 the GR4 has a Forward-Looking Infra-Red (FLIR), a wide angle Head-Up